VoltDB/voltdb/tools/meshmonitor/README.md

 common use for this tool is when sites are experiencing dead host timeouts without any obvious network event.

-Meshmonitor has threads that measure and report on 3 things:
+Meshmonitor has threads that measure and report on 3 parameters:

 1. Sending heartbeats.
 A "send" thread wakes up every 5 milliseconds and sends heartbeats to all the other servers running meshmonitor.
 This tracks the liveness of the server (i.e. its ability of a thread to get scheduled in a timely manner and send a message out.)
-2. Recieving heartbeats.
+2. Receiving heartbeats.
 A "receive" thread that is blocked reading the socket that receives messages sent from the other servers.
-3. Difference between send and recieve times.
+3. Difference between send and receive times.
 The "receive" thread also measures the difference in time between the timestamp encoded in the heartbeat and when the heartbeat was processed.